 Keep in mind that cats may be allergic to olives, and may refuse to eat them.
 I’d limit how much you give your cat olives to try to avoid upsetting her.
 Only give your pet one olive twice a week.

-Can Cats have Olive Oil?
+Can Cats Have Olive Oil?

 According to some, olive oil has protective properties against many diseases.
 The exact reason for this is not known, but cats have been known to eat olive oil because it is so tasty and appealing to them.

-Although the oil is a good source of Vitamin E, which is one of the most important vitamins for cats, it may not be a good idea because it can be difficult for cats to digest.
+Although oil is a good source of Vitamin E, which is one of the most important vitamins for cats, it may not be a good idea because it can be difficult for cats to digest.

 As with any food, the quantity and type of fat consumed can affect the health of your cat.
-If your cat consumed too much or in excess of a certain amount, it is likely to experience vomiting and diarrhea.
+If your cat consumes too much or in excess of a certain amount, it is likely to experience vomiting and diarrhea.

 Experts in modern nutrition don’t believe that cats will ever develop true allergies to olive oil.